K-Craw/SV_Wiki_Scraper/readme.md

     - Sam and Abigail parse schedules incorrectly due to the regular schedule inclusion.
     - Penny's schedule handler parses the community center restored/not restored sections in winter incorrectly.
     - Haley's schedule handler parses the multi-day sections incorrectly.
+    - Leah's normal schedule needs to return beach bridge repaired and not repaired.